 Community members desire a connected network for all users.
 Connected walking and biking networks provide more opportunities for walking and biking.
 A connected collector road network helps to reduce the number of short trips on the arterial road network.
 This reduces the need for increasing the number of traffic lanes or installing more restrictive traffic control on arterial networks.
-A connected collector road network works hand-in-hand with the walking and biking networks to reduce the overall cost of the transportation network and address climate impacts.
+A connected collector road network works hand-inhand with the walking and biking networks to reduce the overall cost of the transportation network and address climate impacts.
+As new connections are built, the design for each user type should reflect the land use context.
+For example, frequent safe pedestrian crossings are needed in commercial areas.